squirrel on roof

 1. If you have any tree branches touching your house (or within 6 feet of any portion of your house), trim them back.

-1. Seal all possible entrances securely, including openings at joints of siding, overhanging eaves, and where utility cables or pipes enter your home.
+3. Seal all possible entrances securely, including openings at siding joints, overhanging eaves, and anywhere that utility cables or pipes enter your home.

 Need Squirrel Removal from Your House?
 We’ve Got You!

 Dealing with squirrels in the attic?
 Don’t sweat it!
-At Suburban Exterminating, we have a full team dedicated to wildlife control on Long Island.
-Whether you’re dealing with squirrels, raccoons, bats, or rats, our team will help you get rid of your unwelcome guests.
-To schedule a free estimate, call or text us now at (631) 864-6900.
+At Suburban Exterminating, we have a full team dedicated to wildlife control specialists on Long Island.
+Whether you’re dealing with squirrels, raccoons, bats, or rats and mice, our team will help you get rid of your unwelcome guests.
+Call us now to schedule a free squirrel control estimate!

 How to Keep Squirrels from Damaging Your Long Island Home Serving Long Island and surrounding areas